Arr0way/arr0way.github.io/_posts/2014-12-11-nmap-cheat-sheet.md

 ```

-### Parallelism
+### NMAP Parallelism

-The maximum or minimum amount of parallel tasks.
+The maximum or minimum amount of parallel tasks scanned at the same time (in parallel).

 TIP: If you have an basic IDS / portscan detection blocking your scans you could lower the --min-parallelism in an attempt to reduce the number of concurrent connections